jc-hsiao/Maven.Spring-QuickPollApplication/README.md

 - Create the ErrorDetail object (similar to before)
 - Get the list of field validation errors
-- For each field error, add it to the appropriate list in the ErrorDetail (see below)
+- For each field io.zipcoder.tc_spring_poll_application.error, add it to the appropriate list in the ErrorDetail (see below)
-- Return a `ResponseEntity` containing the error detail and the appropriate HTTP status code (`400 Bad Request`)
+- Return a `ResponseEntity` containing the io.zipcoder.tc_spring_poll_application.error detail and the appropriate HTTP status code (`400 Bad Request`)

 ```java
 List<FieldError> fieldErrors =  manve.getBindingResult().getFieldErrors();